Dog Days Are Over

 "Dog Days Are Over" is a song by English indie rock band Florence and the Machine from their debut album Lungs (2009).
 It was originally scheduled for release on 24 November 2008 through Moshi Moshi Records in the UK as the album's second single, but was later pushed back for release on 1 December 2008.
 A day later on 2 December 2008 the single was released in download and seven-inch vinyl format through IAMSOUND Records in the US.
 The B-side to the single is a cover of "You Got the Love" by The Source featuring Candi Staton which later was confirmed as a track on their debut album and the band's fifth single.
 The single reached the top 30 in Canada, Ireland, the United Kingdom, and the United States.

 A demo version of "Dog Days Are Over" is featured on disc two of the deluxe edition of Lungs.
 A six-minute, forty-second-long Optimo remix of "Dog Days Are Over" has also been made available.
 An acoustic version of the song was performed live on BBC Radio 1's Big Weekend.
 The track has been performed at a great number of high-profile festivals through 2008 and 2009, including the Reading and Leeds festivals.
 The band also performed the song on the Mercury Prize 2009 awards show and BBC Introducing.
+In 2023, the song appeared in the finale of Guardians of the Galaxy Vol. 3 and re-entered some charts almost 15 years after its release.

 Background and recording

-"Dog Days Are Over" was recorded with no instruments in a studio the "size of a loo".
 The song was inspired by a giant text installment titled "Dog Days Are Over" by artist Ugo Rondinone, which lead singer Florence Welch used to see every day, riding her bike over Waterloo Bridge.
+The expression "Dog Days" refers to difficult times.
+"Dog Days Are Over" was recorded with no instruments in a studio the "size of a loo" in the Crystal Palace area of London.
 The song was produced and mixed by James Ford of Simian Mobile Disco and The Last Shadow Puppets, who is also famous for producing for the likes of Bloc Party and the Arctic Monkeys.
-He is also credited as playing piano and guitar on the record.
+Ford is credited as playing piano and guitar on the record.
+The drum sounds were created by banging on the studio walls.

 Welch co-wrote the song with Isabella Summers, who is also credited as the song's co-producer, and played piano on the record.
 Welch and Summers also teamed up for the percussion on the track, together with Charlie Hugall.
 "Dog Days Are Over" also features musicians Tom "Moth" Monger (harp), Bruce White (viola), Everton Nelson (violin), Christopher Lloyd Hayden (drums) and Rob Ackroyd (guitar).

 Jimmy Robertson, extensively involved in the recording of the band's debut record Lungs, recorded and mixed "Dog Days" as well.